 - Mark the holes with a pencil and drill with the 2.5mm bit. - Screw the hinges into place with the No 6.
-1" countersink screws provided.
+1" countersink screws provided. - Repeat with the second leaf.

 Magnetic catches:

 - With the strike plates in place on the magnetic catches close your screen and mark the holes visible on the strike plate with a pencil. - Drill with a 2.5mm bit. - Screw the plates into place with the No 4.
 3/4" countersunk screws provided.